brandon-gs/storymash-web/README.md

     - [ ] Disable all fields in while sending request
     - [ ] user can skip this step and make it later (save this data in database to avoid redirect the user to this page)

+- [ ] Create redux slices

-- [ ] Create user wrapper to use at page level
+  - [ ] Create redux user slice to save user information

-  - [ ] get user information and store it in redux
+    - [ ] add user endpoints fullfiled in extraRedeucers (getUser, getUserAccount)
+    - [ ] add auth endpoints fullfiled in extraRedeucers (login, logout, register, activateUser)
+  - [ ] Create redux allstories slice to allow modify the state

-  - [ ] Allow enter your personal information
+    - [ ] add getAllStories endpoint fullfiled in extraRedeucers (getAllStories)

 - [] Create layout